RaspberryPiFoundation/scratch-curriculum/en-GB/lost-in-space/index.md

 	![screenshot](images/space-star.png)

 + Click the flag to test out this star animation.
 What does this code do?
-Well, the star is made slightly bigger 20 times, and then made slightly smaller 20 times, back to it's original size.
+Well, the star is made slightly bigger 20 times, and then made slightly smaller 20 times, back to its original size.
 These 2 loops are inside a `forever` {.blockcontrol} loop, so the animation keeps repeating.

 ## Save your project { .save }